jimhigson/oboe.js/writing/main/3_Background.md

 second child of `<people>` depending on whether the whitespace before it is considered.
 Likewise, the text inside `<name>` might be `'John'` or `'(newline)(tab)(tab)John'`.
-Inherited from JSON's programming language ancestry, whitespace between tokens is never significant.
+Inherited from JSON's programming language ancestry, the space between tokens is never significant.

 Programming against a changing service is always going to be a moving target, but it is easier to miss with XPATH than with JSON.
-In JSON each nodes has only one, unambiguous set of children so the metamodel does not present a format author with a selection from logical equivalents that are addressed through different mechanisms.
-In JSON if a scalar value is updated to a compound only the node itself changes, the addressing of the node is unaffected.
+In JSON each nodes has only one, unambiguous set of children so the metamodel does not present the format author with a selection from logical equivalents that are addressed through different mechanisms.
+If a scalar value is updated to a compound only the node itself changes, the addressing of the node is unaffected.